 A New Theory - Cherokee

 These findings also seems to agree with the claims of some historians, that the culture and language of the Cherokee tribe was considerably different from other tribes in the southeast United States and that there is no historical evidence of the tribe before the early 1700s (even though there is documentation of other tribes much earlier than that).
 As far as I know, nobody knows why or how that is the case.
+Many historians though think that the Cherokees actually originated in the Great Lakes region and migrated to traditional Cherokee territories relatively recently.
+That might explain the historical and cultural discrepancies, but does not explain the DNA evidence.
 Various theories though have been proposed, and as far as I can tell, they fit into three main groups:

 2. The ancestors of the Cherokee tribe moved to the New World from the Mediterranean/Middle East in a previously unknown Atlantic Ocean crossing, sometime before Christopher Columbus.
 Some people even think that there is a biblical explanation, and that the Cherokees are one of the Lost Tribes of Israel.

 3. The DNA testing "proving" that Cherokees have Middle Eastern ancestry is bogus, and the Cherokees' ancestors have been in the Americas for thousands of years, just like all of the other Native American tribes.
-And in addition, the existence of Middle Eastern DNA among Cherokee descendants does not say anything about the tribe's history, except that there was apparently a high degree of admixture (interbreeding) with other people.
+And even if the Middle Eastern DNA is accurate, it says nothing about the tribe's ancient history, and is only evidence of a high degree of admixture (interbreeding) with other groups of people.

 I am not interested in getting embroiled in this controversial issue.
 But, if Cherokee DNA does sometimes show up as Middle Eastern, it would potentially solve the riddle posed by this article and would explain why some of the DNA of myself and five cousins is similar to people from the Caucasus (at least according to AncestryDNA).
 If one accepts this Cherokee ancestry, it makes much more sense historically than either Caucasus or Yakut.
 As referenced in the article above, my non-European ancestry likely came from my great-great-great-grandmother Harriet Crobarger - which means it probably entered the family in northeast Tennessee or southwest Virginia; in the late 1700s or early 1800s.
 This was exactly where Cherokee people were living and was during a time of increased interaction between Cherokees and European-American settlers.